NEW Energy Management Case Studies

-Work will be undertaken through a community partnership with the Fort Albany Power Corporation (FAPC) which provides electrical power to the First Nation’s community of Fort Albany and the Weeneebayko Area Health Authority (WAHA), which is western James Bay's local health care organisation.
-The project will be led by the Coalition's health care-specific technical resource program known as HealthCare Energy Leaders Ontario (HELO).
+Work was undertaken through a community partnership with the Fort Albany Power Corporation (FAPC) which provides electrical power to the First Nation’s community of Fort Albany and the Weeneebayko Area Health Authority (WAHA), which is western James Bay's local health care organisation.
+The project was led by the Coalition's health care-specific technical resource program known as HealthCare Energy Leaders Ontario (HELO).

-Project partners anticipate site energy assessments will reveal a range of energy efficiency and conservation possibilities and opportunities to convert utility dollars into health care delivery thus improving the quality of health care in these First Nations communities.
+Project partners site energy assessments revealed a range of energy efficiency and conservation possibilities and opportunities to convert utility dollars into health care delivery thus improving the quality of health care in these First Nations communities.

 Case studies and energy management guidance documents are routinely available for health care facilities in urban and southern settings, but very little exists for remote northern locations.
 Case studies developed for this project will provide guidance to other smaller remote northern health care facilities and enable others to develop and execute their own energy initiatives.